vibqetowi/DarkRiver/README.md

 Currently working: customer login, cart, checkout, paypal payment, searching for products

-Not implemented: footer, admin menu, seller menu, responsiveness in some elements
+Not implemented: footer, admin menu, seller menu, website was designed mobile first so some css still has to be ironed-out

 This project is for fun, not for commercial applications and all copyrighted materials were used without permission.
 This is not a real website and I'm just some random student